stonepros/stone/doc/rados/operations/crush-map.rst

 Once a profile is defined, you can create a CRUSH rule with::

-  ceph osd crush rule create-erasure {name} {profile-name}
+  stone osd crush rule create-erasure {name} {profile-name}

 .. note: When creating a new pool, it is not actually necessary to explicitly create the rule.
-If the erasure code profile alone is specified and the rule argument is left off then Ceph will create the CRUSH rule automatically.
+If the erasure code profile alone is specified and the rule argument is left off then Stone will create the CRUSH rule automatically.

 Deleting rules